 It’s really hard to find a camping enthusiast who isn’t passionate about this question.
 Needless to say, most of them adore either their tents or RVs and are only too happy to point out the benefits of their choices.
 However, the truth is that there is no universal answer to this question since people have different expectations from their camping experience.

 Just like a car that is perfect for one family is a bad choice for another, there are pros and cons of both campings in a tent and RV.
-If you’re still considering your options, we suggest you take a look at the following elements you need to consider before splashing out cash.
+If you’re still considering the best type of camping for you, we suggest you take a look at the following elements you need to consider before splashing out cash.